naag-pal/react-hello-world/README.md

-# Frist program in ReactJS - 'Hello World'
+# First program in ReactJS - 'Hello World'

 In this tutorial we can learn by creating seperate components in seperate files and loading in App.js